mainmatter/mainmatter.com/src/calendar/2021-03-29-emberconf.md

 ---

 EmberConf 2021 is going virtual again and will be live-streamed everywhere.
-The simplabs team will be around like every year, delivering workshops and talks.
+The Mainmatter team will be around like every year, delivering workshops and talks.